-Register Address Register Name Shared/ Unique Bit Description Hex Dec 22 Shared Limit CPUID Maxval.
-(R/W) When this bit is set to 1, CPUID.00H returns a maximum value in EAX[7:0] of 3.
-When set to a 0 (default), CPUID.00H returns the number of the maximum standard function supported in EAX[7:0].
-BIOS should contain a setup question that allows users to specify when the installed OS does not support CPUID functions greater than 3.
-Before setting this bit, BIOS must execute the CPUID.01H and examine the maximum value returned in EAX[7:0].
+Regi Add Register Name Shared/ Unique Bit Description Hex Dec Before setting this bit, BIOS must execute the CPUID.01H and examine the maximum value returned in EAX[7:0].
 If the maximum value is greater than 3, the bit is supported.
 Otherwise, the bit is not supported.
 Writing to this bit when the maximum value is greater than 3 may generate a #GP exception.
 Setting this bit may cause behavior in software that depends on the availability of CPUID leaves greater than 3.
-23 xTPR Message Disable.
+23 Shared xTPR Message Disable.
 (R/W) When set to 1, xTPR messages are disabled. xTPR messages are optional messages that allow the processor to inform the chipset of its priority.
 33:24 Reserved.
-34 Shared XD Bit Disable.
+34 Unique XD Bit Disable.
 (R/W) When set to 1, the Execute Disable Bit feature (XD Bit) is disabled and the XD Bit extended feature flag will be clear (CPUID.80000001H: EDX[20]=0).
 When set to a 0 (default), the Execute Disable Bit feature (if available) allows the OS to enable PAE paging and take advantage of data only pages.
 Assuming this bit is not set to 1 and if CPUID.80000001H:EDX[20]=0, this feature is not supported and BIOS must not alter the contents of this bit location.
 Writing this bit to 1 when the XD Bit extended feature flag is set to 0 may generate a #GP exception.
+36:35 Reserved.